 We closely cooperate with other non-profit organizations by contributing towards the cost of stem cell transplantation for patients who would otherwise not receive adequate treatment.
 Our collaboration partners have a proven track record of low-cost and high-quality transplantation.
 Further, patients and their relatives receive assistance in searching for other funding sources to cover the treatment and related costs.
 If required, the concerned NGOs may even waive any financial contribution from the families.

 An example of our DKMS Patient Funding Program is in India, where it has been in place since 2018.
 During this time, we have been supporting the nonprofit organizations Cure2Children and Sankalp India Foundation.
 These organizations seek to facilitate access, for children in low-income countries, to affordable and reliable local medical treatment for life-threatening diseases of the hematopoietic system.
 Ultimately, their goal is to cure them.
 They are also particularly committed to ease the burden of thalassemia, carrying out stem cell transplants on a non-profit basis in two centers in India since 2015.
-Since then, their program has enabled transplants for more than 500 children in India, and so far, we have contributed to the treatment costs of over 400 sick children in India alone.
-Moreover, the commitment extends beyond the country’s borders: 43 children in Pakistan have also received a stem cell transplantation and with that a second chance at life!
+In collaboration with Cure2Children and Sankalp, we have contributed to the treatment costs of over 540 sick children in India alone.
+Moreover, the commitment extends beyond the country’s borders: 45 children in Pakistan have also received a stem cell transplantation and with that a second chance at life!

 Please contact Access to Transplantation.